princesszelda94/PiSynthesisLog/README.md

 # Welcome to Sweng 2 blog

 # 24th to 28th September
     - This week we met in person for a meeting, discussed the milestones to be completed, the user and system requirements.
-We talked on whatsapp to discuss and complete milestone 1 and discussed how we will be meeting for the rest of the semester.</li>
+    - We talked on whatsapp to discuss and complete milestone 1.
+    - We discussed how we will be meeting for the rest of the semester.

 # 1st to 5th October
-    - We completed the user, system, functional and non-functional requirements as well as the uml diagrams and specification for the system.
+    - We completed the user, system, functional and non-functional requirements.
+    - We also completed the uml diagrams and specification for the system.
     - We had a meeting on Thursday in person to discuss what went on in class and what Kyle said during the meeting.
-We discussed stakeholders, getting the sensors and the raspberry pi and set up other meetings to be held everyday.
+    - We discussed stakeholders, getting the sensors and the raspberry pi and set up other meetings to be held everyday.

 # Saturday 6th October
     - We had a meeting at 9:30 pm for an hour to discuss the contact of stakeholder, getting a raspberry pi and ensuring that the sensors are working and discussed what we should do for the rest of the week.

 # Sunday 7th October
     - Today I researched on which technology to use between DigitalOcean and Firebase and made a written Document, documenting the pros and cons, pricing, what they both are and their features.
 At the end, I decided that using both is best, where DigitalOcean would be used for computing and cloud services, and since it needs a database to be integrated and managed, I decided to integrate Firebase into it since it is the easiest to use and we all have experience with it.
 It is also much easier to manage.